ccgus/lift/Lift Specification.md

 ### Vendor Specific Keys

 *Note* - maybe the vendor specific keys should use a reverse domain name prefix similar to what UTIs do?

+### Open questions.

+**Composite data**
+If an application which provides features such as non-destructive filters on layers (also known as layer styles), should a composite of the layer be stored as an attribute of the layer?
+And if it does, maybe a specific key should be used?
+Maybe 'lift.composite' and 'lift.composite-uti' to store the uti of the composite (tiff/jpeg/png)?

+**Intercaps, dashes, or underscores?**
+Table names can't have dashes, but they can have intercaps or underscores.
+Apple's UTIs have dashes in them, and never use intercaps.

+SO, should the key for a blend mode be:
+'blendMode'
+'blend_mode'
+'blend-mode'

+AND - should it have a lift prefix on it?
+'lift.blend-mode' ?